top of page

 2. Use it daily.
 Greet someone in Spanish every morning, even if it's just your reflection.
 Consistency builds habit.

 3. Build a greeting sequence.
-Don’t stop at buenos días.
-Chain it with a follow-up question like ¿Cómo estás? to simulate real conversation flow.
+Don't stop at buenos días.
+Chain it with a follow up question like ¿Cómo estás? or an endearment to simulate real conversation flow.

 For more on the broader world of Spanish greetings beyond just good morning, check out our complete guide to saying hello in Spanish, which covers everything from hola to ¿qué onda?